+Appoint a tenant advisor

+Don’t need the hassle or have the right knowledge or time to spare?
+Assign a tenant advisor to do all the legwork.

-3. Analyse your situation – with a commercial lease expiry comes the potential for relocation
+updated - 3.
+Analyse your situation – with a commercial lease expiry comes the potential for relocation

 Should you stay or should you go?
-The answer to this is not black and white.
+The answer is not black and white.

 Think carefully about whether it would be better to renegotiate your lease or to relocate to a new space in the long run.
 These days, unless you already have a tenant-friendly lease, we often advise our clients not to exercise their option, and instead, go to an open market.

 - Explore the market – Is there a suitable space that you can move into?
 How would the new lease compare to your existing lease?
 Remember, no building is the same.
 Rent, vacancy rates and incentives will vary, depending on the building, location and the landlord.
 So, do your research.

 - Consider your business plans – How will these impact your current and future space requirements?
 Will your existing space be able to accommodate planned business changes or does it make more sense to move?

 - Analyse the real cost of relocation – This is arguably the most important tip of all.
-Sure, the rental rate might be lower in another space.
-But think about the additional costs that come with relocation.
+Sure, the rental rate might be lower in another space, but think about the additional costs that come with relocation.
 For instance, IT/fit-out costs, ‘make good’ costs, moving costs and the potential impact the move might have on staff and customers.
 The grass is always greener on the other side and it is crucial to recognise that sometimes, a higher rent is justifiable because the premises would best serve your business’ current needs and future development.

+4. Appoint a tenant advisor

+Don’t need the hassle or have the right knowledge or time to spare?
+Assign a tenant advisor to do all the legwork.